joyeusenoelle/GuideToMastodon/README.md

 ## How do I get verified on Mastodon?

-:bangbang: There's no such thing as a verified account on Mastodon.
+:bangbang: Unlike Twitter, Mastodon has no built-in verification.
 We assume you are who you say you are.
 If you see someone with a checkmark by their name (like :white_check_mark:), they've just typed that emoji into their display name.

+That being said, some instance admins do require proof of identity before allowing a user to register, but **don't rely on this being the case**.

-If someone's impersonating you, contact the admin of the instance they're on to get it sorted out.
+**If someone's impersonating you, contact the admin of the instance they're on to get it sorted out.**

 ## Okay, how do I let people know that I am who I say I am?